D7 motorway (Czech Republic): Louny to Chomutov

 The D7 motorway bypasses the town of Louny on its southwestern edge and creates a southwestern bypass.
 It will then continue between Louny and Postoloprty in the valley of the Ohře River, to form the northern bypass of Postoloprty.
 It then leaves the valley of the Ohře River and runs parallel to the Chomutovka River to the town of Chomutov, with the motorway already operational from Postoloprty to Chomutov.
 The whole section from Postoloprty to Chomutov is typical of the flat landscape.
 It ends south of Chomutov, and at the Spořice off-ramp, it freely transitions to the I/7 road.

 The sections of this motorway already in operation are built in the R 25.5/100 category.
 The remaining, not yet operational sections of this part of the motorway will also be built in the R 25.5/100 category.
 A capacity upgrade was carried out on the 4.45 km long section in Chlumčany.

 Future developments

-In the future, the D7 will start at an grade separated crossing with the D0 in Prague, next to the settlement of Na Padesátníku.
+In the future, the D7 will start at a grade separated crossing with the D0 in Prague, next to the settlement of Na Padesátníku.
 The planning is yet to begin.